The Thakhek Loop by Motorcycle: The Full Guide (2024)

 This is a very short stop.
 As you’re crossing the bridge over the Nam Theun River at Ban Thabak, look down.
 If you’re lucky, you will see peculiar silver boats.

 They aren’t made of wood but of aluminum – one that’s taken from fuel tanks that US airplanes dropped after using up all the fuel.
 Not bombs, as bombs are way shorter.
-But “Fuel Tank Boats” doesn’t have the same feel to it, does it?
+But “Fuel Tank Boats” doesn’t have the same ring to it, does it?

 The locals took the tanks, dismantled them, and used each half of the shell as a boat.
 Truly resourceful.